aduchini/Final_project/README.md

 ![Machine Learning Models Boxplots](resources/images/ML_boxplots.png)

-As seen in the image above, Linear SVC and Logistic Regression were the most accurate in predicting positive and negative outcomes from tweet text with 84% accuracy.
+As seen in the image above, Linear SVC and Logistic Regression were the most accurate in predicting positive and negative outcomes from tweet text with 92% and 91% accuracy respectively.
 Linear SVC was then chosen for implementation.

 ### Implementation of Linear SVC
 Our data was best classified using Linear SVC, algorithm that finds the maximal margin that separates the data into the two categories (positive or negative sentiments).

-The performance of the model was satisfactory, with 84% accuracy, 84% of average precision and 83% of average recall.
+The performance of the model was satisfactory, with 92% accuracy, 92% of average precision and 92% of average recall.

 ![Table Accuracy](resources/images/classification_report.png)

 ![Confusion Matrix](resources/images/confusion_matrix.png)